Have you ever wondered about the differences between impulsive thoughts and intrusive thoughts and how they can impact our lives?

 What’s the Difference Between Intrusive and Impulsive Thoughts?

-Intrusive thoughts are unwanted, disturbing, and persistent thoughts and images, often associated with anxiety and trauma.
-Impulsive thoughts, on the other hand, are action-oriented, often pleasurable thoughts and behaviors that stem from desires and spontaneity.
+Intrusive thoughts are unwanted, disturbing, and persistent thoughts and images that are ego-dystonic (clash with your values), often associated with anxiety and trauma.
+Impulsive thoughts are action-oriented thoughts that are ego-syntonic (align with momentary desires), leading to spontaneous behaviors driven by desires for immediate gratification.

 How Common are Intrusive and Impulsive Thoughts?